 Hotel death was ‘sex act gone wrong’

-A Cairns sex worker fled a hotel room after a sex act with a Brisbane businessman went horribly wrong the day before his body was found, police will allege.
+A sex worker from Coffs who has been charged with manslaughter fled a Cairns hotel room after a sex act with a businessman went horribly wrong, police will allege.

 Madeleine Joan Lewin, 32, has been charged with manslaughter, with police alleging she owed her client, married service station auditor Anthony Michael Brady, a "duty of care".